danieldpence/storybook_rails/README.md

 #### Configure Asset Hosts

-If your views depend on Javascript, CSS or other assets served by the Rails application you will need to configure `asset_hosts` apporpriately for your various environments.
-For local development this is a simple as adding to `config/development.rb`:
+If your views depend on Javascript, CSS or other assets served by the Rails application you will need to configure `asset_hosts` appropriately for your various environments.
+For local development, do this by adding the following to `config/development.rb`:
 ```ruby
 Rails.application.configure do
   ...